 By mixing up the color selection you take the “thinking” out of the equation.
 By simply eating a variety of veggies you are likely to get all of your vitamin requirements, by not neglecting any particular color and not favoring any color should not develop deficiencies in any one area.

 In some cases, often those with medical requirements, this will only be a step in the right direction.
 Consulting a Doctor for diet advice should be the first step.
-Some cases, for example these with iodine deficiency, eating too much of one type of vegetable can be detrimental to their health.
+In some cases, for example, for those with iodine deficiency, eating too much of one type of vegetable can be detrimental to their health.

 However, the vast majority of the population doesn’t eat enough fruit and veg, so moving towards this plan will have hundreds of health benefits.

 Can Vegetables Give You All the Necessary Vitamins?

 While vegetables are essential to a healthy lifestyle, they won’t give you all that you need to maintain a holistic, balanced diet.
 Instead, you may need to indulge in some dairy or even meats from time to time to keep yourself going.